tomoyanonymous/matsuuratomoyacom-web/content/about/_index.en.md

 He also works as an engineer who does a technical direction, sound design and programming for commercial installations and other artists' works.

-He is born in 1994 and graduated Department of Musical Creation and Environment in Tokyo University of the Arts.
-He is now Graduate Student of Graduate School of Design, Kyushu University.
+Ph.D inDesign.
+He is born in 1994 and graduated Department of Musical Creation and Environment in Tokyo University of the Arts and Graduate School of Design, Kyushu University.

 Web Site : <https://matsuuratomoya.com/en>